This Notice explains how we will collect and use your personal data.

-Throughout this Notice, “University” “we”, “our” and “us” refers to the University of Leeds.
+Throughout this Notice, “University”, “we”, “our” and “us” refers to the University of Leeds.
 Nexus is a wholly owned subsidiary of the University of Leeds.
-“You” and “your” refers to those expressing an interest in becoming a part of the Nexus community (both prior to and at formal application stage), together with those who later become a member (physical or virtual) of the Nexus community and other individuals involved in Nexus community activity.
+“You” and “your” refers to those expressing an interest in becoming a part of the Nexus community (both prior to and at formal application stage), together with those who later become a member (Resident, Community or Virtual Member) of the Nexus community and other individuals involved in Nexus community activity.

 A member of the Nexus community is someone who:

-- is a physical tenant (rents office or laboratory accommodation) of the Nexus building or
+- Is a Resident Member (rents office or laboratory accommodation in the Nexus building) or;

-- is a virtual tenant (subscribing to the virtual Nexus package) or
+- Is a Virtual Member (subscriber to the virtual Nexus package) or;

-- is a member of the University Research & Innovation team and has access to some of Nexus’ services or
+- Is a member of the University Research & Innovation Service and has access to some Nexus services or;

-- is an individual who has on an ad hoc basis been granted access to Nexus services (e.g. Propel@YH cohort) or;
+- Is an individual who has been granted access to Nexus services (e.g. Propel@YH cohort) or;

-- is a member of the University academic community and has access to some of Nexus’ services
+- Is a member of the University of Leeds community and has access to some Nexus services or;

-- is a partner organisation and has access to some of Nexus’ services
+- Is a partner organisation (e.g. KPMG) and has access to some Nexus services.

 We obtain personal data about you from the following sources:

-- via transfer from existing University databases (for example Kristal)
+- via transfer from existing University databases (e.g. Microsoft Dynamics).

-- provided your contact details on the enquiry from on our website (data captured via Mailchimp and SendGrid)
+- Provided your contact details on the enquiry form on our website;

-- discussed it with a member of the Nexus team (for example with the Nexus director or Research and innovation team representative)
+- Shared it with a member of the Nexus team (e.g. the Collaboration Manager);

-- registered to attend a Nexus related event (data captured via eventbrite)
+- Registered to attend a Nexus related event.

-- from third party sources , Creative Space Management (letting agent) and Leeds Innovation Centre.
-When we obtain personal data about you from third party sources, we will look to ensure that the third party has lawful authority to provide us with your personal data.
+When we obtain personal data from third party sources, we will ensure that the third party has lawful authority to provide this.

 The data we may process includes:

-- your contact information (address, telephone, email, social media)
+- Your contact information (including address, telephone, email, social media accounts)

-- events you have been invited to and whether or not you have responded or attended
+- Nexus events you have been invited to and whether or not you have responded or attended;

-- We will keep a record of interactions with you for future reference and to help tailor further communications with you; as part of this, some emails sent by the University may record whether the email has been opened and whether any links have been clicked on
+We will keep a record of interactions with you for future reference and to help tailor further communications with you.
+As part of this, some emails sent by us may record whether the email has been opened and whether any links have been clicked on.

 We will use your data to help us maintain an engaged Nexus community.
 Please see the “Communications” section for information on the communication that we may have with you.